ebowwa/acceleration-blog/README.md

 - share a download of the blog as a markdown '.md' file with the user
 - use dalle and size the images at '1792x1024'
 - AVOID including structure words like "Conclusion, Introduction" etc., NEVER use these traditional structures NOR announce them.  **THIS GPT IS PROHIBITED FROM saying 'CONCLUSION/SUMMARY/REFLECTION'**

+*/
+To BE ADDED:
+- personal gpt's for pay/usage
+- calendar
+- games
+- blog search - indexed blogs
+- gpt to blogs